 - be accepted into the CTMN training program

 - once accepted, register as a Texas Parks and Wildlife volunteer and agree to and pass a criminal background check

-- pay a registration fee of $150.00 - the registration fee includes the State Curriculum, first year chapter annual dues of $24, temporary and permanent name badges, and fees for speakers)
+- pay a registration fee of $150.00 (2019 fee has not yet been set)- the registration fee includes the State Curriculum, first year chapter annual dues of $24, temporary and permanent name badges, and fees for speakers)